GportDev/CSC-1300/Module2.md

     cin >> height;
 ```

-We also use more than one input per row.
+We can also use more than one input per row.

 ```cpp
     int height;